 Epilepsy is a common condition that causes people to have unpredictable and recurrent seizures, caused by sudden disruptions to the electrical activity in the brain.

 Epilepsy can begin in childhood or adulthood.

-Austin Health's Comprehensive Epilepsy Program is the leading epilepsy centre in Australia, treating patients from all around the country, New Zealand and South East Asia.
+We are the leading epilepsy centre in Australia.
+We treat patients from around Australia, New Zealand and South East Asia.
 We are recognised as an international leader in both clinical care and research.

 Depending on your needs, you may be referred for an appointment at one of our clinics, admitted into the ward, or a combination of both.

-For up to 70 per cent of people with epilepsy, seizures can be controlled with medication.
+For up to 70% of people with epilepsy, seizures can be controlled with medication.
 For a very small number of people, treatment with surgery may be an option.
-Austin Health is one of a small number of centres that offers epilepsy video monitoring and surgery.
+We are one of a small number of centres that offers epilepsy video monitoring and surgery.

 The exact treatment that you receive for epilepsy depends on a number of factors.
 You can discuss these with your doctor.